APNIC-Labs/draft-kskroll-sentinel/README.md

    (S S S):  This case implies that all of the resolvers in the set
-      perform DNSSEC-validation, all of the resolvers are aware of the sentinel mechanism, and none of the resolvers has loaded KSK-new as a local trust anchor.
+      perform DNSSEC-validation, all of the resolvers are aware of the sentinel mechanism, and none of the resolvers has loaded KSK-new

+Huston, et al.           Expires January 3, 2019               [Page 11]

+Internet-Draft         DNSSEC Trusted Key Sentinel             July 2018

+      as a local trust anchor.
 The user will be negatively impacted by the KSK roll.

-Huston, et al.          Expires December 13, 2018              [Page 11]

-Internet-Draft         DNSSEC Trusted Key Sentinel             June 2018

 5. Security Considerations